 ELEVATION | +/- 700 metres

 While Vikos basks in the limelight, the trails of Megas Lakkos lie in solitude.

 Although, carving out a lonesome existence in the shadow of her record-breaking sister canyon, Megas Lakkos Gorge stands as proud, and no less impressive.
 What she might lack in sheer magnitude, is easily compensated by her remoteness and rugged charm, elevated by the majestic peaks encompassing the horizon.

 Stretching all the way from the wonderful woods of Vikos to the vast pastures of Tymfi, the gorge is the perfect choice for those seeking a less popular hiking trail and an alternative route towards the Tymfi massif (instead of ascending from Mikro Papingo).

 DIFFICULTY | Easy

 FULL GUIDE | Hiking Megas Lakkos Gorge

-Breaking through the mountains near the sizeable village of Konitsa, the Aoos Canyon is by far the easiest accessible hike on this list.
-Owing his name to the eponymous river emanating deep inside the national park, it is a simple yet beautiful trek and constitutes for a wonderful daytrip from Ioannina.
+Breaking through the mountains near the eponymous village of Konitsa, this is by far the best accessible and beginner friendliest hike on this list.
+Following the flow of the Aoos river, that emanates deep inside the national park, all the way to the tranquil grounds of Stomiou Monastery, it is an undemanding yet beautiful trail and an ideal daytrip option from Ioannina.

-Since it is not advised to swim in Pamvotida Lake next to Ioannina (due to pollution), it is also the ideal place to cool down during the scorching summer months, offering absolute pristine spots to float in the translucent waters of the river and unwind amidst a brilliant mountain scenery.
+Also, since it is not advised to swim in Pamvotida Lake next to Ioannina due to pollution, the Aoos Canyon is a wonderful respite during Greece’s scorching summer months, offering absolutely pristine spots to plunge into the crystal-clear water and unwind amidst this brilliant scenery.

 FULL GUIDE | Aoos Canyon | A wonderful daytrip from Ioannina